Catapult aims to unleash SMEs with Innovator Toolkit

 Energy Systems Catapult has launched a new Innovator Toolkit for SMEs – including guides for funding and test and demonstration facilities – aimed at helping businesses accelerate the transformation of the energy sector.

 As an expert, independent authority and a trusted interface between business, academia and government, the Catapult is working with the Energy Innovation Centre to deliver an Insights programme and toolkit to support start-ups and Small and Medium-sized Enterprises (SMEs) in the sector and drive collaborative innovation activities.

-The Innovator Toolkit is being developed in response to a May 2017 survey of the ESC’s global innovation community.
+The Innovator Toolkit is being developed in response to a May 2017 survey of the Catapult’s global innovation community.